Certificate in Compliance

 Medical Leaves of Absence and Family Leave Act-FMLA

-Course Description: This session will discuss the medical leave provisions covered in University Hours of Work and Benefits Policy (P-18.00-2004/07) and a general overview of the Federal Family and Medical Leave Act.
-Topics will include the provisions for military benefits involving returning injured military family members and special exigency (leave for family members of military reservists who are in preparation for certain deployments), and coordination various types of leave and benefits.
+Course Description: This session will discuss the medical leave provisions covered in University Hours of Work and Benefits Policy (HR-18.00-2004/07) and a general overview of the Federal Family and Medical Leave Act.
+Topics will include the provisions for military benefits involving returning injured military family members and special exigency (leave for family members of military reservists who are in preparation for or returning from certain deployments), and coordination various types of leave and benefits.

 Course Description: This session is intended for UWF staff members who are responsible for completing new hire essential documents.
 The entire class is devoted to providing guidance on what we consider one of the most important new hire forms -- the Form I-9, Employment Eligibility Verification Form.
-This workshop will cover: the purpose for the I-9, how to properly complete the form, timing requirements, verification of documents, process for remote hires, process for International Students, and prohibited practices.
+This workshop will cover the following: The purpose of the I-9, how to properly complete the form, timing requirements, verification of documents, process for remote hires, process for International Students, and prohibited practices.

 Family Education Rights and Privacy Act-FERPA

 Course Description: The Family Educational Rights and Privacy Act (FERPA) was enacted by Congress in order to protect the privacy of students and their parents.
-This course summarizes the key points of FERPA and provides information needed to comply with access to student information.
+Understanding FERPA is key for anyone employed in higher education.
+This course provides a more detailed view on how FERPA applies, what you need to be aware of, and information needed for compliance.

 Conducting Effective Searches